koenver/ADE9000-ESP-32-energy-monitor-phasor-measurement-unit-modulair/README.md

 #### *Now in testing phase -> so only use parts which I confirmed status tested*<br/>

-*Software will be open source and soft- and hardware which are based on this*<br/> *project and used by others have the obligation of open source and publishing*<br/> *at Github*<br/>
+*Software will be open source and soft- and hardware which is based on this*<br/> *project and used by others have the obligation of open source and publishing*<br/> *at Github*<br/>